Peter was first elected President after his six year maximum term as Chairman ended in 2012.

-Peter was awarded the MBE in 2004; in 2013 was bestowed with the status of Honorary Professor by Buckinghamshire New University, and in 2014 was presented in a ceremony at St. James’s Palace, with the Sport + Recreation Alliance prestigious Emeritus Award.
+Peter was awarded the MBE for services to sport in 2004, in 2013 was bestowed with the status of Honorary Professor by Buckinghamshire New University, and in 2014 was presented in a ceremony at St. James’s Palace, with the Sport + Recreation Alliance prestigious Emeritus Award.
 He is a former Buckinghamshire Ambassador.

 Sports Sector – Knowledge and Experience – 10/10

 Former Member of the GB Sports Council and Chairman of their National Children’s Play and Recreation Management Committee, and Chairmen of the Bisham Abbey National Sports Centre Committee.
 He was appointed by Sport England as Executive Chairman of National Cycling Centre, Manchester, Board Member of the Manchester Sport & Leisure Trust and Executive Director of World Class Hockey.

 He has served as a Member of the Executive Committee and then as a Director of the CCPR and since 2004 as a Vice President of the Sport and Recreation Alliance (formerly the CCPR).
-As Chairman and then as a Vice President of the British Sports Trust – Sports Leaders UK; as Interim Chief Executive of England Netball and as a Director and then Patron of the Youth Sport Trust; and as Chairman of the National Hockey Foundation.
+As Chairman and then as a Vice President of the British Sports Trust and Sports Leaders UK; as Interim Chief Executive of England Netball and as a Director and then Patron of the Youth Sport Trust; and as Chairman of the National Hockey Foundation.
 He has also served as a Vice President of Sports Officials UK.

 Health Sector Knowledge and Experience – 7/10